yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 At Huawei, we aim to engineer trustworthy software systems in the world's largest telecom industry.

-For example, we are working to migrate parts of our code base towards Rust, which is safer and as performant as C/C++.
+For example, we are working to migrate parts of our codebase towards Rust, which is safer and as performant as C/C++.
 To assist our developers in this process, we are leveraging the open-source [C2Rust](https://c2rust.com/) transpiler to generate Rust code directly from C. We have created automated tools to refactor and clean up this generated Rust code through source-to-source transformations.

-We are also developing a rich set of internal Rust libraries in Rust built around an actor-based concurrency paradigm.
-This simplifies asynchronuous programming by leveraging Rust language features such as `async`, `await`, etc.
+We are also developing a rich set of internal libraries in Rust built around an actor-based concurrency paradigm.
+This simplifies asynchronous programming by leveraging Rust language features such as `async`, `await`, etc.

-All these factors have led to increased adoption of Rust withing Huawei and a smooth migration from C/C++ programs, which are dominant in the telecom industry.
-As the leading company in this industry and a founding member of the Rust Foundation, Huawei is committed to the success of Rust and will continue contributing back to the Rust community.
+All these factors have led to increased adoption of Rust withing Huawei and smooth migration from C/C++ programs, which are dominant in the telecom industry.
+As the leading company in this industry and a founding member of the Rust Foundation, Huawei is committed to the the success of Rust and will continue contributing back to the Rust community.

 ## Contributions to Rust community from Huawei